*You can view this video without audio description here.

 Doing Things Differently is an event that reaches right across a town, city or region to reveal and celebrate diversity.
 The event shares ideas that move us towards equal representation on stage, off stage and in the audience, through a series of performances, exhibitions, workshops and talks.

-Doing Things Differently is a partnership with Bristol City Council.
+Doing Things Differently is a partnership between Diverse City and Bristol City Council.

 Presented by Diverse City and Bristol City Council Culture Team, Doing Things Differently attracted audiences of 4,000 people to performances, experiences, talks, workshops and exhibitions.
 The programme of events highlighted and reflected Bristol’s vibrant, diverse communities and supported creativity across the city.